Contact Us for support on (800) 668 1238

 Maintain your snow blower and help ensure it runs smoothly throughout the season and beyond by completing the seven key maintenance tasks below.

-4. Lubricate moving parts: Safely apply lubricant to the moving components of your snow blower to help prevent rust and ensure smooth operation.
+You should lubricate the moving parts of your snow blower to help prevent rust and maintain smooth operation.

-6. Fuel maintenance: Stale fuel is a common cause of snow blower starting issues.
+Stale fuel can cause Cub Cadet® snow blowers to have starting problems.
 At the end of the season, drain the fuel tank or add a fuel stabilizer to prevent gas from deteriorating.

-Keeping up with these regular maintenance tasks for your Cub Cadet® snow blower can help extend the life expectancy and help ensure it’s ready when the snow begins to fall.
+Keeping up with these regular maintenance tasks for your Cub Cadet® snow blower can help extend the life expectancy so that it’s ready when the snow begins to fall.

 Remember to always consult your snow blower operator’s manual before performing maintenance and take every necessary safety precaution.